- Coexistance of Beauty -

 - We implement green purchasing at each workplace, and procure products and services that have a low impact on the environment.

-- Through the implementation of environmental education and PR activities, employees that engage in the activities of the Lebel business gain an understanding of the environmental policy and environmental information made common knowledge.
+- Through the implementation of environmental education and PR activities, employees that engage in the activities of the cosmetic business gain an understanding of the environmental policy and environmental information made common knowledge.
 In addition to our goal to improve awareness of environmental preservation, the business also actively supports an environmental improvement movement and environmental preservation activities.
 Moreover, we are actively proposing environmental preservation among consumers through the hairdressing and beauty industry.

 Takara Belmont Corporation